huy-pm/gmat-errorlog-popup/GMAT-HERO/README-QUANT-SCRAPING.md

 ## Features

+### Manual Extraction
 - Extracts questions that use KaTeX for mathematical expressions
 - Extracts all 5 answer choices
 - Displays content in a popup window with copy-to-clipboard functionality
 - Renders mathematical expressions using KaTeX in the popup
 - **Clipboard content formatted for KaTeX/MathJax rendering**
 - **Simplified and robust copy-to-clipboard implementation**

+### Automated Extraction
+- **Automated Extraction Process:**
+  - Click "Start" to begin the automated extraction
+  - The script will automatically extract the current question and click "Next"
+  - Waits 2 seconds between each extraction to allow the page to load
+  - Continues until there are no more questions
+- **Real-time Status Updates:**
+  - Shows the current status (Ready, Running, Stopped)
+  - Displays the count of questions extracted in real-time
+- **Stop and Save Functionality:**
+  - Click "Stop" at any time to halt the process
+  - Automatically saves all extracted questions to a JSON file named gmat-quant-{timestamp}.json
+- **User-Friendly Interface:**
+  - Clear instructions for use
+  - Visual feedback through color-coded status indicators
+  - Responsive button states (enabled/disabled as appropriate)
+- **Proper Question Formatting:**
+  - Processes KaTeX mathematical expressions in questions to extract clean LaTeX notation
+  - Maintains the same formatting logic as the manual extraction script

 ## Clipboard Format